DerThorsten/spatial/README.rst

 FAQ
 ====

-> Is the data composed of 2D section of a 3D body?
+Q: Is the data showing 2D sections of 3D bodies?

-> No
+A: No

 ..
 [1] Schulz D, Zanotelli VRT, Bodenmiller B. et al. *Simultaneous Multiplexed Imaging of mRNA and Proteins with Subcellular Resolution in Breast Cancer Tissue Samples by Mass Cytometry.* Cell Syst.
 2018 Jan 24